-For those of us living in a democracy, it’s a little hard to grasp the role and authority that Jesus has as King of the world.
+For those of us living in the US, it’s a little hard to grasp the role and authority that Jesus has as King of the world.

 If we think back to the fairytales we heard as children, we might recall an old man in a story – usually the father of a prince or princess who was the object of the story – who ruled as king.
 Everyone in the kingdom did what the king said.